 Sometimes you just start up a conversation that leads to an interesting idea.
 Before you know it, a research project is ongoing.
 I enjoy being part of the collaborative process in many roles, from data analysis to theoretical framing.
-Aside from numerous past collaborations, I’m currently involved with research investigating the environmental effects on inhibitory processing with Dr. Julia Torquati & Dr. Anne Schutte as well as Facial processing & Schizotypy with Dr. Charles Davidson.
-I’ve also done some early work on improving the perceptions of undergraduates towards statistics.
-The one collaboration which I’ve been spearheading at the moment has been a side project in collaboration with Dr. Jacob Cheadle & Dr. Michael Dodd investigating the neural correlates of gradual change blindness.
+Aside from numerous past collaborations, I’m currently involved with research investigating the environmental effects on inhibitory processing with Dr. Julia Torquati & Dr. Anne Schutte Facial processing & Schizotypy with Dr. Charles Davidson and a project assessing the neural correlates of gradual change blindness in collaboration with Dr. Jacob Cheadle & Dr. Michael Dodd.
+I’ve also done some fun work on improving the perceptions of undergraduates towards statistics and exploring unexpected influences on student test performance.

 A lot of studies investigating the neural processes underlying change blindness are really more change detection studies involving the presentation of two images with an intervening visual disruption like a blank screen.
 I wanted to know what was going on during gradual change blindness, when things were changing right in front of our eyes often without being noticed….an obvious example below….